iamAkshayrao/scilab_point_cloud_toolbox/README.md

 ```
 execute run.sh again.

-Download the binary files of Point Cloud Toolbox from atoms [Link](https://atoms.scilab.org/), extract and paste the __thirdparty__ directory inside the point cloud toolbox directory.
+Download the binary files of Point Cloud Toolbox from [atoms](https://atoms.scilab.org/), extract and paste the __thirdparty__ directory inside the point cloud toolbox directory.

 Your directory structure should look like this now: